 Roast for 40 minutes until the chicken has turned golden brown and the juices run clear.

 This granola is for lovers of coconut.
-There’s no dried fruit, just any combination of nuts and seeds you want to try or have available in the cupboard.
+There is no dried fruit, just any combination of nuts and seeds you will want to try or have available in the cupboard.
 I used a combination of pecans, walnuts and pepitas.